24 neighbourhoods·240 cafés·last updated May 2026

 The Barn (Berlin's 2025 Roaster of the Year), Omotesando Koffee (Tokyo), and Kronotrop (Istanbul) all chose Fitzrovia.
 Attendant and Qima both roast on-site.

-The roastery that runs a café, not the other way round.
+The roaster that runs a café, not the other way round.

 Yemenia-lineage genetics, tree-to-cup sourcing, and the Mofawar that makes you forget espresso is a default.